SalvationDevelopment/Salvation-Development-Charter/roadmap/Bromantic.md

-Things I wish to accomplish:
+###Things I wish to accomplish:

--CCG database implemented
+>CCG database implemented

--Coding and graphic art support for in-house card design
+>Coding and graphic art support for in>house card design

--Tournaments which include CCG, TCG, and OCG
+>Tournaments which include CCG, TCG, and OCG

--Skype room for discussing coding, art, and community for Salvation
+>Skype room for discussing coding, art, and community for Salvation

--Eventually archetype acceptance regarding the CCG
+>Eventually archetype acceptance regarding the CCG

--Successfully balanced CCG cards that people are playing or having fun with
+>Successfully balanced CCG cards that people are playing or having fun with

-Features I wish to see in Salvation (concept):
+###Features I wish to see in Salvation (concept):

--Webbased duelling and speculating
+>Web-based duelling and speculating

--Webbased deck-edit
+>Web-based deck-edit

--Sound and animation triggers in the browser version
+>Sound and animation triggers in the browser version

--Alternate multi-player duels, such as Battle Royals or 2vs1 duels
+>Alternate multi-player duels, such as Battle Royals or 2vs1 duels

--In-game translation across languages
+>In-game translation across languages

--Avatar or image for hosting or in-game
+>Avatar or image for hosting or in-game

-System changes I wish to see:
+###System changes I wish to see:

--Complete downloadable log of a game for a user or staff
+>Complete downloadable log of a game for a user or staff

--Checkbox instead of holding A for forcing activations
+>Check-box instead of holding A for forcing activations

--Media sharing between users via file sharing.
+>Media sharing between users via file sharing.
 Includes replays, decks, images, music, and sounds

--CCG tab on Salvation program for easy accept to CCG reports and submissions
+>CCG tab on Salvation program for easy accept to CCG reports and submissions